awsdocs/aws-kms-developer-guide/doc_source/determining-access-grants.md

 # Examining grants<a name="determining-access-grants"></a>

-Grants are advanced mechanisms for specifying permissions that you or an AWS service integrated with AWS KMS can use to specify how and when a CMK can be used\.
-Grants are attached to a CMK, and each grant contains the principal who receives permission to use the CMK and a list of operations that are allowed\.
+Grants are advanced mechanisms for specifying permissions that you or an AWS service integrated with AWS KMS can use to specify how and when a KMS key can be used\.
+Grants are attached to a KMS key, and each grant contains the principal who receives permission to use the KMS key and a list of operations that are allowed\.
 Grants are an alternative to the key policy, and are useful for specific use cases\.
 For more information, see [Using grants](grants.md)\.

-To get a list of grants for a CMK, use the AWS KMS [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.
-You can examine the grants for a CMK to determine who or what currently has access to use the CMK via those grants\.
+To get a list of grants for a KMS key, use the AWS KMS [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.
+You can examine the grants for a KMS key to determine who or what currently has access to use the KMS key via those grants\.
 For example, the following is a JSON representation of a grant that was obtained from the [list\-grants](https://docs.aws.amazon.com/cli/latest/reference/kms/list-grants.html) command in the AWS CLI\.

 ```
 {"Grants": [{